elixir-europe/rdmkit/pages/your_tasks/metadata_management.md

 ### Description

 A README file is typically a text file written in text (.txt) or markdown (.md) format.
-The content could either be on project-level or data-level.
+The content could either be on study-level or data-level.
 This is a file for a potential user of your data, including yourself, it is not meant to be machine-actionable.

 ### Considerations